sneakblue/on-hook/README.md

 ## Users
 * Can create a user account
-* User must supply username, email, password, and bio, as well as fishing-style
+* User must supply username, email, password
 * Can write reviews as a user
 * Can create fishing spots as a user
 * Can comment on fishing spots as a user